Credits & Contact

 Life & Family

 Abraham Lincoln was a southerner who led the North during the Civil War.
 Born on February 12, 1809, the same day as scientist Charles Darwin, Lincoln began his life on a farm in Kentucky before moving as a young child to Indiana and eventually to Illinois.
 He settled in Springfield, married Mary Todd, and raised four boys (two of whom died before he did).
 Lincoln was six-feet, four inches tall and weighed about 180 pounds.
 He was well respected as a politician and attorney and well-liked for his story-telling abilities.
-Lincoln served one term in Congress where he gained notice for opposing the Mexican War but otherwise had no experience in Washington before… Read the rest
+Lincoln served one term in Congress where he gained notice for opposing the Mexican War but otherwise had no experience in Washington before becoming president.
+During the 1850s, … Read the rest

 A short profile of Day starts on page 366 of G. F. Richings’ Evidences of Progress among Colored People (1902).
 In November 1865 Day delivered a speech at Harrisburg’s Grand Review, which was organized to honor African Americans who served in the Civil War.
 You can read more about this event in an excerpt from Ceremonies at the Reception of Welcome to the Colored Soldiers of Pennsylvania (1865).